knpuniversity/symfony/knpu/extra-doctrine-collections/doctrine-extensions-sluggable.md

 ## Reload the Fixtures

 Head back to your terminal.
 Woh!
-My `compoare require` blew up!
+My `composer require` blew up!
 But look closely: the library *did* install, but then it errored out when it tried to clear the cache.
 This is no big deal, and was just bad luck: I was *right* in the middle of adding the `config.yml` code when the cache cleared.
 If I run `composer install`, everything